GwendolyneFreddy/Quick_Save_Slots_Tweaks/README.md

 ## <a name="intro" id="intro"></a>Overview

-This mod lets you choose between having 1 to 4 different quick save slots in BGEE, SoD, BG2EE, IWDEE, and PSTEE.
+This mod lets you choose between having 1 to 4 different quick save slots in BGEE, SoD, BG2EE, IWDEE and PSTEE.

 <hr>